 - What is the difference between the LL.M. for Foreign Lawyers and the LL.M. in Transnational Law?

-The LL.M. for Foreign Lawyers is a program of general legal studies, with only one required course in Legal Research & Writing and a one-course writing requirement.
+The LL.M. for Foreign Lawyers is a program of general legal studies, with only one required course in Legal Research & Writing; one required class entitled Introduction to the American Legal System; and a one-course advanced writing requirement.
 Students may select all of the other classes in consultation with their academic advisor.
-Students may also take up to 18 of their credits at Temple campuses in Tokyo, Rome, or Tel Aviv with advanced approval from the Graduate and International Programs office.
+Students may earn degree credits at our campuses in Philadelphia, Tokyo and Rome.

 The LL.M. in Transnational Law requires students to take all of their courses in international law.Students may take courses at any Temple campus, but must study outside their home country for at least a summer session.
 Students should note that the LL.M. in Transnational Law does not contain any U.S. law coursework, and as such will not alone qualify students to take a bar examination in the United States.